WordPress/blueprints/README.md

 Welcome to the WordPress Blueprints Community Gallery!

+## What are Blueprints?

-Blueprints are WordPress setup descriptions that can be previewed online in [Playground](https://w.org/playground).
-They contain all the setup information like the plugins and themes to install, site options to configure, starter content to import, and more.
-Simple Blueprints can be created with minimal technical knowledge, for example this Blueprint installs a few plugins:
+Blueprints are WordPress setup descriptions that can be previewed live in [WordPress Playground](https://w.org/playground).
+Just like this one:

 ```json
 {
     "plugins": ["hello-dolly", "gutenberg"]
 }
 ```

+[<kbd> <br> Preview in WordPress Playground <br> </kbd>][https://playground.wordpress.net/#{%22plugins%22:[%22hello-dolly%22,%22gutenberg%22]}]

+Blueprints contain all the setup information including plugins, themes, site options, starter content to import, and more.
+See [Building your first Blueprint](./docs/how-to-build-a-blueprint/your-first-blueprint.md) for more details.

+## Why use Blueprints?

 Blueprints can help you: